acgrau/watsonx_samples/watsonx_orchestrate/ADK Installation and Configuration.md

 ```

 ## Configure your target watsonx environments
-You now need to define the target service you will be connecting to and for which you will be creating tools/agents.
-For this you will need to gather:
+You now need to define the target Orchestrate service you will be connecting to and for which you will be creating tools/agents.
+For this you will need to gather following information from you watsonx Orchestrate instance:
 - watsonx orchestrate service url
 - apikey for that service.